git-prashanthkumar/OIBSIP/README.md

-Developed reponsive and good userinterface landing page using HTML, CSS and JavaScript.
+Developed reponsive and good userinterface landing page using HTML, CSS and Bootstrap.